-- 1) Make one more call to the media if time allows. - 2) Keep your social media stream active with photos, posts and invitations for the public to come visit. - 2) Greet media representative(s).
-Get their business card. - 3) Have printed fact sheets or backgrounders available for media to take with them. - 4) Don't interrupt or interject during media interaction unless absolutely necessary. - 5) Be sure media representative has accurate spellings of names, titles and call signs.
+- 1) Make one more call to the media if time allows. - 2) Keep your social media stream active with photos, posts and invitations for the public to come visit. - 3) Greet media representative(s).
+Get their business card and give then your contact information. - 4) Have printed fact sheets or backgrounders available for media to take with them. - 5) Don't interrupt or interject during media interaction unless absolutely necessary. - 6) Be sure media representative has accurate spellings of names, titles and call signs.